Senpaistorm/project-webgl-game/README.md

 * J: Place Bomb

 ## Final Version
-In the Final version, we will implement a game menu, power-up items, and more maps!
+In the Final version, we will implement a game menu, power-up items, and in-game chat!
 The game menu will allow players to practice controls in a mini game room.
 The game menu also lets users to join/invite other players' game room by providing a username.
-It will also allow players to start a game with their friends without having to queue.
+It will also allow players to start a game with their friends.
 Power-up items gives players the ability to walk faster, place more bombs, and place more powerful bombs.
-We will also implement more game maps.

 ## Technologies
 * WebGL - JavaScript API for rendering interactive 2D and 3D graphics